 Activities, projects, actions which have been previously shortlisted as EUSEW Awards finalists are not eligible to re-enter the competition.
 Organisations or individuals that have previously been shortlisted are eligible if they present new activities, projects or actions.

 Activities submitted for the Youth Award have to be carried out by people who are below 30 years old at the time of implementation.

-Activities submitted for the INNOVATION Award have to be carried out by on-going or concluded EU-funded projects or those concluded after 30 June 2019.
+Activities submitted for the INNOVATION Award have to be carried out by ongoing EU-funded projects or those concluded after 30 June 2019.

 DEADLINE AND NEXT STEPS